NWSpitfire/AP121-OpenWRT-Install/README.md

 - v1.0.0.50 (Supplied with HiveOS 6.5r3)
 - v1.0.0.52 (Supplied with HiveOS 6.5r8b) - This was the firmare my router used.
 - IF THE FIRMARE IS LISTED LOWER THAN V1.0.0.43: STOP NOW, your bootloader probably isn't compatible.

+###### NOTE 2: If the Command "Version" Fails with a "version command not found" (or something to that effect).
+This happened to me when I copy/pasted the command "version" from the Github page.
+When i manually typed the command into the terminal the command ran just fine and printed the bootloader version.

 4: Transfer the OpenWRT image to the AP's memory.
 Be Patient, it might take a while.
 (Change to your file name in the command - the "openwrt-22.03.3....." part)